MBTITheorist

 Estimated frequency: 3.2% of the general population

 Keirsey (1998) classifies the ENTP within the Rational temperament and assigns the role name Inventor, a label that reflects this type's entrepreneurial instinct and talent for devising innovative solutions.
-According to Keirsey, the Rational Inventor is distinguished by an irrepressible drive to tinker with ideas, systems, and technologies—not necessarily to bring them to completion, but to explore their potential and test their limits.
-ENTPs tend to approach life as a series of interesting problems, and they are frequently drawn to situations that are complex, ambiguous, or novel.
-Their auxiliary introverted thinking (Ti) provides the analytical rigor needed to evaluate the possibilities that Ne generates, creating a cognitive partnership that is exceptionally well-suited for innovation and entrepreneurship.
+According to Keirsey, the Rational Inventor is distinguished by an irrepressible drive to tinker with ideas, systems, and technologies, not necessarily to bring them to completion, but to explore their potential and test their limits.
+ENTPs approach life as a series of interesting problems, and they are frequently drawn to situations that are complex, ambiguous, or novel.
+Their auxiliary introverted thinking (Ti) provides the analytical rigor needed to evaluate the possibilities that extraverted intuition generates, creating a cognitive partnership that is exceptionally well-suited for innovation and entrepreneurship.

 Nardi's neuroscience research (2011) has identified brain activity patterns in ENTPs that are consistent with their reported cognitive style.
-According to Nardi, individuals who test as ENTP tend to show a trans-contextual pattern of neural activity—rapidly shifting between different brain regions as they explore multiple angles of a problem simultaneously.
-This pattern reflects the Ne-dominant tendency to make connections across disparate domains, seeing analogies and possibilities that more linearly oriented thinkers might miss.
+According to Nardi, individuals who test as ENTP show a trans-contextual pattern of neural activity, rapidly shifting between different brain regions as they explore multiple angles of a problem simultaneously.
+This pattern reflects the extraverted intuition-dominant tendency to make connections across disparate domains, seeing analogies and possibilities that more linearly oriented thinkers might miss.
 Nardi notes that this cognitive flexibility is both the ENTP's greatest strength and a potential source of difficulty, as it can make sustained focus on a single project challenging.

 Common Traits